 - 1. Entry must be a single digital photo.
 No photo stories will be accepted.
 Do not re-submit photos from previous years. - 2.
 There will be two divisions: 1.)
 Color photography and 2.)
 Black and White photography.
 A 4-H'er may submit only one entry per division in their age category. - 3.
 Photos must not be edited, altered or computer enhanced.
 By signing on the entry form, participants, parents and extension staff certify that these conditions are met. - 4.
 The body condition and overall fitness of equine subjects in any submitted pictures should be appropriate. - 5.
 Entries not conforming to guidelines will be disqualified. - 6.
-Upload the photo to https://tinyurl.com/ga4hhorseshow2022Jpeg, png, or PDF is acceptable. - Deadline: All entries must be submitted online at https://tinyurl.com/ga4hhorseshow2022 and entered on the 4-H Camp & Event Registration website, by the County Extension Staff no later than 12:00 PM, May 20, 2022.
+All essay, art and photography entries should be entered online in Event Registration no later than 12:00 PM, May 3, 2023. and mailed to: Jade Andrews Haston, Attn: Horse Show Contest Entries, 331 Hoke Smith Annex, Athens, Georgia 30362.
+All entries should be postmarked by May 3, 2023.